macius702/Gielda-dyzurowa/README.md

 - [ ] unit tests
 - [ ] Specialty master table - the sole source of truth
 - [ ] Separate datamodel from routes
+- [ ] Assure that cypress tests have always users H1 and Doktor2

 - [x] assure that tests have always a duty entry qqq